Choosing the Right Airbrush Compressor

 The bigger the air tank, the longer the compressed air will flow to the airbrush before the tank needs to be refilled.
 If you only plan to paint small canvases or miniatures, a small tank (3 liters) will do the trick.
 However, if you plan to use the airbrush for extended periods of time (painting very large canvases, for example), then you’ll need a larger tank (6 liters or more) to avoid interruptions in your work due to the tank needing to be refilled.

 |Paasche D3000R||Master Airbrush TC-326T||Iwata Studio Series Power Jet Pro|

 |Type||Oil-free piston compressor||Oil-free piston compressor||Oil-free piston compressor|

 |Air Flow at 0 psi||0.5 CFM||0.8 CFM||0.88 CFM|

 |Max Pressure||35 psi||57 psi||70 psi|

 Air Hoses & Connectors

-To connect the airbrush to the compressor, you will need a flexible air hose, which you usually have to buy separately.
+To connect your airbrush to the compressor, you will need a flexible air hose, which you usually have to buy separately.
 Most airbrushes and airbrush compressors have a 1/8″ fitting.

-The ideal is to use a model with a quick release connector like this one available on .
-This enables you to connect/disconnect the airbrush to the compressor easily and very quickly, and therefore avoid air leak during the operation.
-This is ideal when you need to maintain and clean your airbrush during a work session, or if you are using multiple airbrushes at a time.
+One option to consider is a compressor hose with a quick release connector like this one available on .
+This type of hose allows you to easily and quickly connect and disconnect the airbrush from the compressor, and therefore avoid air leaks during the operation.
+This is especially useful if you need to clean or maintain your airbrush during a work session or if you are using multiple airbrushes at the same time.